JMG7/Newser/README.md

 ## USER API

-To create user use POST `http://localhost:3000/api/user/signup` and send JSON values {"userName": "Value", "name": "Value", "password": "Value"}
+To create a USER use POST `http://localhost:3000/api/user/signup` and send JSON values {"userName": "Value", "name": "Value", "password": "Value"}

 To login user use POST `http://localhost:3000/api/user/login` and send JSON values {"userName": "Value", "password": "Value"}

+## NEWS API

+To create a NEWS use POST `http://localhost:3000/api/news` and send JSON values {"title": "Value", "description": "Value", "content": "Value"}

+To get NEWS use GET `http://localhost:3000/api/news?archived=true` (archived param is optional).

+To archived a NEWS use PUT `http://localhost:3000/api/news/:id`

+To delete a NEWS use DELETE `http://localhost:3000/api/news/:id`.
+The NEWS has to be archived to be deleted.